TARS

 Latency added to tool calls

-The SDK intercepts tool calls to record timing, then immediately passes them through.
-No await, no blocking, no round trip to Vouch in the call path.
+TarsTransport intercepts the JSON-RPC response, records the outcome and latency, then immediately forwards the response.
+No await, no blocking, no round trip to TARS in the call path.

 Zero

 Telemetry is fire-and-forget.
-If the flush fails, the SDK retries silently on the next interval.
-Your agent continues working identically with no errors surfaced.
+If the flush fails, the SDK logs to stderr and discards silently — your agent continues working identically with no errors surfaced.

 Zero